jmvedrine/jeedom-elmtouch/README.md

 <img src="plugin_info/elmtouch_icon.png" align="right">

-This is a plugin for the Jeedom (https://www.jeedom.com) open source (https://github.com/jeedom) domotic system.
+This is a plugin for the Jeedom (https://www.jeedom.com) open source (https://github.com/jeedom) home automation system.

-It will permit to control the ELM Touch smart boiler controller from your Jeedom.
+It allow to control the ELM Touch smart boiler controller from your Jeedom system.

 The ELM Touch controller is made by Bosch and sold in different countries under various names :